Data Practices Request / Not About Requestor

 This resource will guide you in making a data practices request under the Minnesota Government Data Practices Act, Minnesota Statutes, Chapter 13, for public data that are not about you.

 You will want to submit your request directly to the responsible authority.

-- The responsible authority for a County Social Services Office is the Director of that office.
+- The Responsible Authority (RA) for a County Social Services Office is the Director of that office.

-- Each Elected Official (such as a sheriff, a county auditor, a county treasurer or a county attorney) is the responsible authority for his or her office.
+- Each Elected Official (such as the County Sheriff, County Auditor-Treasurer or County Attorney) is the Responsible Authority for his or her office.

-After identifying the responsible authority, you should ask about access procedures for public data requests.
-You must use the Information Disclosure Request Form (PDF) to make your request or put your request in writing.
+After identifying the Responsible Authority, you should ask about access procedures for public data requests.
+You must use the Information Disclosure Request Form (PDF) Opens a New Window. to make your request or put your request in writing.